The interactive forms and account tools use JavaScript. Core page content is included in the HTML of this page; for help, email support@theravoca.com.

 • In-person preference within Idaho, in cities like Boise, Meridian, Coeur d'Alene, or Idaho Falls, or virtual flexibility for rural areas and veterans

 You're matched with up to three Idaho therapists who specialize in trauma and are accepting new clients.
+In the Boise area, PTSD treatment in Boise covers local options in more detail.

 Frequently asked questions